mightyblue01/kafka-etl-app/README.md

 (Submitted by Basant Khati)

 This application ingests messages from a Kafka topic, processes them and publishes to another Kafka sink topic.
-Original messages are in the following format-
+A couple of sample messages are as follows -

     {"myKey": 1, "myTimestamp": "2022-03-01T09:11:04+01:00"}
+    {"myKey": 2, "key2": 15, "key3": "xyz", "key4": 56, "myTimestamp": "2022-03-01T09:14:05+01:00", "key5": 12}

-Timestamp field shown above is in a local timezone (e.g. Europe/Berlin) and this app converts it to UTC time and pushes updated messages to a different Kafka topic in the following format -
+Timestamp fields shown above(for the key "myTimestamp") are in a local timezone (e.g. Europe/Berlin) and this app converts them to UTC time and publishes updated messages to a different Kafka topic as follows -

     {"myKey": 1, "myTimestamp": "2022-03-01T08:11:04+00:00"}
+    {"myKey": 2, "key2": 15, "key3": "xyz", "key4": 56, "myTimestamp": "2022-03-01T08:14:05+0000", "key5": 12}

 Timezone conversion logic is generic and can handle any local timezone to UTC conversion.
+Any messages with missing key "myTimestamp" or with invalid timestamp are dropped.

 ### Setup steps
 1. First step is to download this source code to a local directory.
 Also, please make sure